namoopsoo/namoopsoo.github.io/content/post/2025-10-13-mercenaries.md

 and when models drift, we just retrain with new data, and move on.

 Of course even a really good explanation can turn out to be a trick, as often a illusionist will demonstrate with a slight of hand or a ventriloquist with their various illusions.
 We all love a good detective story in a film, where twists and turns in a who done it cause you to keep changing your mind about the rank order of suspects.
-(Netflix had a good series like this recenyly.
+(Netflix had a good series like this recently.
 Also the Knives one).
 You keep changing your mind but thats what makes the illusion so delicious!

 In the end we call it a fair trial.